JingLi-Electric/PicRos-Car/README.md

-Here’s the translated version of your README in English:

----

 # PicRos-Car Project Overview

 Welcome to PicRos-Car!
 This README provides an overview of the project, environment setup, system usage, and contributions.